9/30/2005

 Traditional toll roads are inherently risky investments for taxpayers who ALWAYS bail out the investment firms to protect future bond ratings.
 Add the new variable, the experiment of privatizing and tolling our public highways here in Texas.
 Add the secrecy of negotiations of Gov. Perry and his appointees.
 Add in the local politicians who fear the light being shined on the facts - as they say we don't need independent reviews.

 Even traditional toll roads represent a gamble - that the economics of driving will not change.
-But recently we've seen the
+But recently we've seen the cost of gas rising, a continued sluggish economy and now even a reduction of overall miles driven because of these factors.

 Local planning boards continue to ignore trends that are developing now and focus on growth trends of the 1990s.
 The first public highway tolling authority (RMA) in the state, the CTRMA sold it's first bonds for 183A just months ago (before the cost of gas surged).
 But the 500 page 183A official statement stated the "Traffic and Revenue Report are based on the assumption that motor fuel will remain in adequate Supply and motor fuel prices will not exceed $3.00 per gallon" (over the next 40 years)